Europeans protest austerity at May Day rallies

 Italian demonstrators briefly clashed with police in riot gear in Turin and thousands marched in the central city of Rieti to listen to the leaders of the country’s three main unions denounce Prime Minister Mario Monti’s reforms.

-French trade unions organized about 290 demonstrations, from Marseille in the south to Strasbourg in the east, as well as in Paris.
-The Interior Ministry said 316,000 people turned out altogether, compared to 77,000 in 2011.
+French trade unions organized about 290 demonstrations from Marseille in the south to Strasbourg in the east.
+In Paris, police said 48,000 people turned out, up from 12,000 last year.

-President Nicolas Sarkozy attracted almost 100,000 to a rival Paris rally for “real workers” after the largest union, the CGT, advised members to vote him out of power on Sunday, the first time a union has openly urged a vote against a candidate.
+President Nicolas Sarkozy attracted almost 100,000 to a rival rally for “real workers” after the largest union, the CGT advised its members to vote him out of power on Sunday, the first time a union has openly urged a vote against a candidate.

 In Madrid, tens of thousands headed in the rain to the main square waving signs opposing cuts, while thousands turned out in Lisbon.
 In Athens around 5,000 workers, pensioners and students marched with banners reading “Revolt now” and “Tax the rich”.